Foot Blister Treatment: How To Treat Blisters Properly

 Fail 5) “Letting the air get to it” so it scabs over

-One of the least helpful things you can do to a deroofed blister is leave it open to “let the air get to it”.
+One of the least helpful things you can do to get rid of a blister on your foot is specific to deroofed blisters.
+A lot of people think the best thing to do is leave it open to “let the air get to it”.
 Drying your blister out doesn’t help it heal faster.
 In fact, it heals slower.
 All that happens is you’re letting a scab form.
 Moreover, a scab isn’t skin – it’s dry weepy goo from your wound.
 It’s brittle and inelastic.
 In other words, it’s an irritant to healing.
 That’s because it’s all too easy to break or dislodge a scab, only to be back at square one with your raw weepy blister base, which has been sitting underneath the scab all that time, trying unsuccessfully to heal.

 Foot blister treatment for deroofed blisters is all about keeping it moist – not dry.
 Raw blisters heal best with a moist environment.
 That’s what your island dressing or hydrocolloid will provide.
 It might look gross when you take the dressing off and it might smell bad.
 But trust me, it helps strong, stretchy, resilient and healthy skin grow back over your blister.